rivermont/spidy/README.md

 ## File Zipping
 When autosaving, spidy will archive the contents of the `saved/` directory to a `.zip` file, and then clear `saved/`.
+The name of each zip file will be unique, as it is generated from the current time.

 # Tutorial